stefanofa/awesome/README.md

 *   [tsconfig/bases](https://github.com/tsconfig/bases) - Hosts TSConfigs to extend in a TypeScript app, tuned to a particular runtime environment

 *   [WalletConnect/web3modal](https://github.com/WalletConnect/web3modal) - A single Web3 provider solution for all Wallets

-*   [0xEssential/opensea-discord-bot](https://github.com/0xEssential/opensea-discord-bot) - A TS script to hit the OpenSea API for collection sales and send messages to Discord

 ## JavaScript